AntonGepting/tmux-interface-rs/README.md

         ```

     - Using **user specified tmux version** (set custom tmux version
-      feature, used for conditional compilaton):
+      feature, used for conditional compilation):

         There is an optional dependency parameter `features` in
         `Cargo.toml`, to specify the compatible version of tmux.
 Because